ow-mods/ow-mod-man/ARCHITECTURE.md

 ### Alert Behavior

-- The mod can fetch alerts from the remote database.
+- The mod manager can fetch alerts from the remote database.
 - These alerts serve as ways to notify users of important information such as breaking changes or new features.
 - By default alerts use [the one in the mod database repo](https://github.com/ow-mods/ow-mod-db/raw/source/alert-v2.json).
 - The `-v2` is for the new mod manager, the old one uses no suffix.